Enslaved: Odyssey to the West

 Yesterday I finally finished Enslaved: Odyssey to the West.
-Great great game.
-Under appreciated and under sold.
+Great game!
+Underappreciated and undersold.

 He wants to live.
-So he decide to help.
+So he decides to help.
 So the game starts.

 The gameplay is basically a combat and 3D exploration and parkour.
 In a sense, is a mix of old Mario 64/Lara Croft, with Assassin’s Creed combat.
-It sometimes require some puzzle solving, but generally they are very easy.
+It sometimes requires some puzzle solving, but generally they are very easy.
 The combat is rudimentary and only require some tactics and button smashing.
 Bosses are difficult, however.
-Time to time, the mechanics change to something special, like controlling a gun turret, but 99% of the game is very straight forward.
-In fact it is probably my biggest complain about Enslaved: Odyssey to the West: after while, you will not get anything new to do.
+Time to time, the mechanics change to something special, like controlling a gun turret, but 99% of the game is very straightforward.
+In fact, it is probably my biggest complaint about Enslaved: Odyssey to the West: after while, you will not get anything new to do.
 It’s just repetition of the same things.
-That is the reason I played about half of the game, stopped and only returned several months later, with the mission in my head to finish it once and for all.
+This is the reason I played about half of the game, stopped and only returned several months later, with the mission in my head to finish it once and for all.
 It was surprisingly good, nevertheless.

 Oh, there is another thing: every time you die, you are moved back to the last checkpoint to try again.
 Great.
-HOWEVER, you are forced to see the cinematic that often are played before the action.
+HOWEVER, you are forced to see the cinematic that are often played before the action.
 Every time.
-If it a difficult part like a boss, I bet you are going nuts for the time wasted.
+If it is a challenge part, like a boss, I bet you are going nuts for the time wasted.
 Developers, never (I repeat, never) do this.
 It is super annoying.

-The visuals is a big big plus here.
-Even for a older game (originally released in 2010), the game is still gorgeous.
-It have personality, flavor.
+The visuals are a big plus here.
+Even for an older game (originally released in 2010), the game is still gorgeous.
+It has personality, flavor.
 The scenarios are all very pretty as well the characters.
 Money and Trip show emotions in a level that more modern games still struggle to accomplish.
 The animations are great and fluid very plastic.

 Overall it was a great experience.
-I believe is is a new classic.
-The same kind as Blade Runner, that was critic acclaimed but a commercial failure.
+I believe it is a new classic.
+The same kind as Blade Runner, that was critic acclaimed, but a commercial failure.